 - Terminology in the medical field

 - Translating and interpreting language with words

-Those who wish to further their education in medical interpreting may choose to enroll in a degree program focusing on interpretation.
+Those who wish to further their education in medical interpreting may choose to enroll in a two-year degree program focusing on interpretation.
 These programs are designed for bilingual students to learn how to provide interpretation services well enough to earn certification.
-Common degree programs include the Associate in Applied Science in Health Care Interpreting, Associate in Applied Science in Translating and Interpreting and the Associate in Language Interpreting.
+Common degree programs include the Associate of Applied Science in Health Care Interpreting, Associate of Applied Science in Translating and Interpreting and the Associate of Language Interpreting.

 Generally, potential students must be high school graduates and at least 18 years of age.
 They also must be bilingual, meet placement requirements and pass a language skills test.

 Students gain critical thinking skills and learn communication techniques to help individuals make medical decisions.
 They also learn how to perform interpretations in a range of surroundings and how to apply professional ethics.
 Through core courses, students may explore some of the following topics:

 - Social communication